 - Partner with a leading provider of online training such as the Open University to train a diverse workforce online in best practice games development and commercialisation skills to increase their productivity and self-sufficiency.

 - Catalyse a more diverse workforce through apprenticeship programmes in games development and commercialisation, in partnership with leading skills organisations.

 Support for the BGI’s Skills programme

-The British Games Institute is an important and timely initiative to recognise excellence, support innovation and promote the UK games industry at a global level.
-Further, the British Games Institute can act as a crucial link between industry, research and education; keeping the UK at the heart of cutting edge game development.
+The BGI is an important and timely initiative to recognise excellence, support innovation and promote the UK games industry at a global level.
+Further, the BGI can act as a crucial link between industry, research and education; keeping the UK at the heart of cutting edge game development.
 Dr Mark Eyles, Animation, Games and Enterprise Section Lead, University of Portsmouth

 The BGI’s skills programme sounds like it will have real impact both for games universities like ours but also for the games sector.
 We welcome this kind of creative collaboration between industry and universities and look forward to being a part of the initiative.
 Chris Owen, Head of Cambridge School of Art, Anglia Ruskin University.

 The UK games industry goes from strength to strength but its studios struggle to stay up to date with the latest skills.
 At FutureLearn we’ve been developing the Open University’s social learning platform for precisely the kind of skills programme being proposed by the BGI team and we’re strong supporters of the initiative, not least due to the breadth of support the BGI is winning from universities as well as hundreds of games companies.
 Simon Nelson, CEO, FutureLearn.